dvatterott/dvatterott.github.io/_posts/_posts/2018-07-08-aggregating-sparse-and-dense-vectors-in-pyspark.markdown

  </tr>
 </table>

-Finally, we can use our standard pyspark aggregators to each item in the pyspark array.
+Finally, we can use our standard PySpark aggregators to each item in the PySpark array.

 {% codeblock lang:python %}
 df_agg = df.agg(F.array(*[F.avg(F.col('features_array')[i]) for i in range(10)]).alias("averages"))